gitig/Practical-Vim-Notes/tip28.md

 >move cursor to the specified line.

 ##:$
->move cursor to the end of the file.
+>move cursor to the end line of the file.

 ##:3p
 >move cursor to line 3 and echo the content of that line.